wlqdml/Machine_Learning/README.md

   - [**Random noise feature test**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/imdb_random_noise_test.ipynb): evaluate feature selection methods, according to whether they are able to identify random noise feautures.
   - [**Boruta analysis**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/imdb_boruta_analysis.ipynb): Conducting Burota feature selection using different combinations of algorithms (LGB,XGB, Random forest) and type of feature importance (gain,split,cover,weight,impurity)

-# Linear Classifier for Sentiment Analysis
+# A Linear Classifier for Sentiment Analysis
 - Introduction:
   - The training/testing datasets contains reviews written by Amazon customers for various food products.
 The reviews have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.
   - The goal is to design a classifier for sentiment analysis.